renzol2/garden/notes/adc.md

 - Have an [[analog-audio|analog audio signal]] in mind (either in theory or recorded)
 - Sample the signal
-- Hope to reconstruct the signal correctly, or with minimal distortion
+- Hope to reconstruct the signal correctly, or with minimal [[distortion-audio|distortion]]

 ## Sources